A Brotherhood of Artists

 ‘The life dim windows of the soul distorts the heavens from pole to pole and leads you to believe a lie when you see with and not through the eye’.

 Swedenborg said a similar thing when he wrote, ‘The eye so crude that it cannot see the small elements of nature except through a lens as everyone knows, so it is less able to see the things that are above the realm of nature like the things of the spiritual world’.
 One was a scientist, one was an artist, yet they were both coming from the same viewpoint and both shared similar principles in that period of British history.
 Eventually, Swedenborg was ostracized and marginalized, but he was also a freemason… as far as I know, Blake wasn’t; although he did believe in the coming of the ‘New Jerusalem’ which is something that I’ve looked at and touched upon in my own work.
 Blake’s image for Jerusalem below, hints at the Masonic influence over our world, and the worship of the Sun and Moon (time and space) in ancient times.
+The central figure of Albion holds both the compass and the builders mallet, to denote his skills as the master mason, or ‘architect’ of reality.

 In my view, his New Jerusalem is not the New World Order – it isn’t a physical location either… it’s about people ‘becoming’ the New Jerusalem within their hearts.
 Although many artists generated imagery relating to religious symbolism and inner-worlds, Blake was trying to elevate Christianity to a higher level through the ‘true teachings’ that he felt were more important than the Church itself – he revered the teachings of Jesus and shunned the orthodox hierarchy within the Christian religion.
 He said that,